CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 Note:

+* Devices, components
-* Devices, components, routers, cameras, fridges, toys, etc. Anything which has software may be affected!
+* routers, cameras, fridges, toys, etc.
+* Anything which has software may be affected!

 [comment]: # (|||)